Hudaalghazouli/Crystallum-Credit-Company/README.md

 ## Machine Learning Models:

 # Linear Regression Model:
-* using https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers to predict the credit limit for our potential customers.
+* Used https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers to predict the credit limit for our potential customers.

+# Logistic Regression model:
+* Used https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction to predict whether the customers who receive credit from us  will pay us back.
+* We looked at the status of payments and reworked the values in the ‘STATUS’ column so it can only hold 0 or 1.
+* Created a Scatter plot to show status with every other column
+* Used “X dummies” to convert all values to numbers (encoding)